fenwick67/neato-emoji-converter/README.md

 ### `converterInstance.replaceUnicodeWith(str, replacer)`

-Same as `replaceShortCodesWith`, but operates only on unicode emojis that are recognized..
+Same as `replaceShortcodesWith`, but operates only on unicode emojis that are recognized..

 ### `converterInstance.replaceWith(str, replacer)`

-Same as `replaceShortCodesWith`, but operates on short code and unicode emojis that are recognized.
+Same as `replaceShortcodesWith`, but operates on short code and unicode emojis that are recognized.

 ### `converterInstance.normalizeShortcodes(str)`